ronyoraon40/Facial-recognition-Using-Raspberry-Pi/README.md

 	cv2.__version__

-# Install Face Recognition and its required dependencies:
+# Install Face Recognition and its Required Dependencies:

 	pip install imutils
 	pip install dlib
 	pip install pillow
 	pip install face-recognition --no-cache-dir

-# Steps to run the codes
+# Steps for Code Execution

 Navigate inside **dataset** folder.
-Create a folder by your name, for e.g., Rony.
+Create a folder by your name, for e.g., Helen.
+Now open dataset.py code if you are using webcam (or) open dataset